 Language educators would be well aware that there are four core language skills: listening, reading, speaking, and writing.
 Oxford, 1993 argues that listening is ”the most fundamental” of these, particularly when we consider that it accounts for about 45% of the time adults spend in communication.
 This is significantly more than speaking, which accounts for 30%, reading (16%) and writing, which accounts for only 9%.
 (Lee and Hatesohi, 1993)

 Yet, despite the obvious importance of listening, developing this skill set often receives less attention from students and language teachers.
 As Osada (2004) identifies, the other three language skills frequently receive direct and tailored focus from educators, who “often expect students to develop their listening skill by osmosis and without help.”

-So having outlined the rationale of developing students’ listening skills, this blog post outlines how educators can put in place specific, practical strategies to help improve their students’ ability to listen.
+So having outlined the rationale of developing students’ listening skills, this blog post outlines how language educators can put in place specific, practical teaching strategies to help improve their students’ ability to listen.

 Get planning and preparation right!

 Before starting to think about developing specific lesson interventions for teaching listening skills, it is vital to get the basics right.
 It’s therefore worth beginning by thinking about and addressing some of the difficulties that a foreign language learner might have in fully understanding a conversation, a film, or a podcast in their target (or even their first) language.
 As the British Council identifies: “The speaker, the situation and the listener can all be the cause of these difficulties.”
 So before seeking to teach listening skills, it’s vital that educators ensure that the right environment is established in which listening can take place.

 - Do any of your students have a physical limitation that makes listening difficult and which requires extra support?

 - Are there lots of external or background noise which makes audio content difficult to hear?